Lessons for Success in Higher Education and Beyond

 As I reflect on my early undergraduate years at UCLA, where I entered as a first-generation math major from the notorious Ramona Gardens public housing project (or Big Hazard projects) in East Los Angeles, I’m still surprised (more like shocked!) that I graduated.
 While I excelled in mathematics, I wasn’t prepared in reading and writing at the university level.
 It didn’t help that I prioritized my student activism (e.g., being a MEChista) over my studies.

-Hence, before I voluntarily withdrew from UCLA in Winter of ’88, embarking on a hiatus to become a community organizer and idealistically transform the world, I received the following English grades:
+Hence, before I voluntarily withdrew from UCLA in the Winter of ’88, embarking on my academic hiatus to become a community organizer to idealistically transform the world, I received the following English grades:

 ENGCOMP A = C

 ENGCOMP B = D+